Cameron’s Birth Story

 Cameron’s birth story: We were almost certainly based on first pregnancy and my maternal history that our baby girl, Michelle, would be at least one week late and probably long labor.
 During my weekly appointments with Dr. Jamshidi at GWMFA, we opted not to do a pelvic exam since I was feeling great and didn’t have any real pelvic sensation.
 Michelle’s fluids and stats looked great on ultrasound, so we took it week by week on whether we would induce, and this put me at ease.

 During pregnancy, I kept my regular yoga practice but made major modifications for pregnancy safety and room for changing my pregnant body.
 I’ve been teaching yoga for 6 years so I felt comfortable modifying it in my regular class.
 I also added 2-5 mile walks daily as part of the routine, combined with the recommended squats.
-Ursula recommends up to 250 squats a day, so I worked towards that goal, reaching up to up to 150 by 39 weeks.
+Ursula recommends up to 250 squats a day, so I worked towards that goal, reaching up to 150 by 39 weeks.

 On October 4th, 6 days before the due date I woke up to cramping from 2 am to 5 am which then stopped.
 It happened again on the morning of the 5th.
 This was exciting but I also realized, I better finalize my last tasks for work!
 I emailed Ursula and we thought this stage could last as long as a week, so let’s monitor.
 Over the course of the day, my cramps persisted with consistent pink mucous discharge.
 I went to a neighbor’s house for a distraction and tried to keep up with closing our work tasks.